P2PHackClub/2019-website/content/missions/p2p-hack-club-meeting-3-creating-a-game-using-javascript.md

 Ta da!
 You did it!
-(Help me Idk what to put here for the ending xD) words words words I'm so sorry I procratinated :V
+(Help me Idk what to put here for the ending xD) words words words I'm so sorry I procratinated :V Woo Hoo it's done